behzad-ost/behzad-ost/README.md

 ## Hi there 👋

+I am a Ph.D. candidate at Florida International University, working as a Research Assistant at the Systems Security Lab (SecLab) under the supervision of Dr. Amin Kharraz.
+My research focuses on web and browser security, with an emphasis on impact of automated web agents by applying data-driven and machine learning techniques to detect emerging threats.
+This includes analyzing LLM-based browser agents and automated interactions in the age of the agentic web, as well as developing models to distinguish human behavior from automated agents.
+In addition to my academic research, I bring nearly four years of industry experience as a Site Reliability Engineer and Software Engineer, providing a strong foundation in building secure and scalable systems.

 <!--
 **behzad-ost/behzad-ost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.